 You can enjoy rooibos tea hot or cold.
 And since it’s naturally sweet, you won’t have to worry about adding things like honey or sugar, which can kick you out of ketosis.You can make rooibos tea in three easy steps:

 - If you’re using a tea bag, simply follow the instructions.
 If you’re using loose tea leaves, use 1 to 1 ½ teaspoons of tea leaves for every 8 ounces of boiling water.

 - Let the tea steep for 5 to 6 minutes.
 Even if you decide to let it steep for longer, it will not make the taste bitter.

-You may be wary of all the health food trends out there, and for good reason — many of the benefits can’t be verified by strong scientific research.
+You may be wary of all the health food trends out there, and for good reason.
+Many of the so-called health benefits can’t be verified by strong scientific research.

-Indeed, rooibos tea isn’t entirely free from such outrageous claims, but as you’ve seen so far, there is enough evidence that rooibos tea can pack a powerful punch.
+Rooibos tea isn’t entirely free from such outrageous claims, but there is enough evidence that rooibos tea can pack a powerful punch.

 All things considered, rooibos tea is a great addition to your keto diet and could help you on your journey to optimal health.
 Is rooibos tea the new super-beverage in town?
 You’ll just have to see.